The Rats of Tobruk

 Between April and August 1941, some 35,000 allies, including around 14,000 Australian soldiers, were besieged in Tobruk by a German–Italian army commanded by General Erwin Rommel.
 The garrison, commanded by Lieutenant General Leslie Morshead, included the 9th Australian Division (20th, 24th, and 26th Brigades), the 18th Brigade of the 7th Australian Division, four regiments of British artillery, and the 3rd Indian Motor Brigade.
-Between August and October, most of the original garrison was replaced by British, Czechoslovakian and Polish troops.
+Between August and October, most of the original garrison was replaced by British, Polish and Czechoslovak troops.

+The last official ROT member, an Australian ex-soldier, died in August 2024, at the age of 102.

 Origins of the name

 The defenders had adopted Tobruk's excellent network of below-ground defensive positions which had been built pre-war by the Italian Army.
 The propagandist for Germany, William Joyce, better known as "Lord Haw-Haw", began describing the besieged men as living like rats in underground dug-outs and caves.
 In radio broadcasts, he derisively referred to and addressed the garrison as the "rats of Tobruk".
-Likewise, the ageing warships that supplied and evacuated Tobruk were also denigrated by German propaganda as "scrap iron".
+Likewise, the ageing warships that supplied and evacuated Tobruk were denigrated by German propaganda as "scrap iron".
 The ships became known affectionately to the garrison as the "Scrap Iron Flotilla" and the "Tobruk ferry service".

 Australians reclaimed the name as a badge of pride, even going so far as to strike their own unofficial medal bearing the likeness of a rat.
 This was done by corporal Leslie Harold Dufton (QX1193) over several nights using the metal from a German bomber that the Rats had shot down with captured German guns.
-Throughout the conflict, the enemy attack had at least twice the manpower and had the advantage of strong air support, while the Tobruk garrison had little air support because of remoteness from friendly air bases.
+Throughout the conflict, the enemy attack had at least twice the manpower and the advantage of strong air support, while the Tobruk garrison had little air support because of remoteness from friendly airbases.
 This made the supply of the garrison, necessarily by sea, very difficult with ships having to arrive, unload and depart under the cover of darkness.